617 328 5888 Info@GPDcorp.com

 Email an electronic file: Sending an email with a file attached of the as-filed drawings is the preferred method for us to receive work.
 Since the drawing is already in an electronic form, this saves us the step of scanning the material.
 We can work with a wide variety of file formats which can be imported into our drawing program.
 Adobe Acrobat [PDF] files are very useful for this.

 One potential drawback to this method is the file size of the attachment.
 Files larger than 20 megabytes usually cannot be sent as an email attachment due to Internet Service Providers [ISPs] constraints.
-Please use our ON-LINE ORDERING FORM if uncertain about the file size of your electronic files as it allows for file transfer of almost limitless size.
+If you have a file larger than 20 megabytes you would like to send us, email us at patentdrawings@gpdcorp.com We will email you back a link to a folder that we shared with you and you can place your file in it.

 If the as-filed drawings are unclear, it may be very beneficial to provide us with the source material that was used to create the as-filed drawings, in order to produce a higher quality, more accurate finished product.
 It is understood that any reference material provided to help clear up quality issues of the as-filed drawings is only to help in the understanding of the as-filed drawings.
 We go by the as-filed drawings to produce the final formal drawings for filing and not any reference material provided.